 Hallucinogens, getting drunk, using drugs, abusing substances, and harming ourselves through self-mutilation can contribute to a skewed relationship with the body.
 Some people abuse substances to feel more connected to themselves in what they believe is an authentic way.

-Others would instead use substance abuse to escape their bodies instead.
+Others would use substance abuse to escape their bodies instead.
 Whatever your connection is, put that into learning how to take care of your body in addition to your mind.

 Raising the Bar (Without Sitting at One)